-The College-Level Examination Program® (CLEP) gives you the opportunity to receive college credit for what you already know by earning qualifying scores on any of 34 examinations.
+The College-Level Examination Program (CLEP) gives you the opportunity to receive college credit for what you already know by earning qualifying scores on any of 34 examinations.
 You can earn credit for knowledge you’ve acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits, or internships.
 To see what exams are available, visit the College Board website (This link leaves the PCC website and is not considered to be endorsed by Pitt Community College).

 Most colleges and universities grant credit for CLEP exams, but not all.
 There are 2,900 institutions that grant credit for CLEP, and each of them sets its own CLEP policy; in other words, each institution determines for which exams credit is awarded, the scores required and how much credit will be granted.
-Therefore, before you take a CLEP exam, check directly with the college or university you plan to attend to make sure that grants credit for CLEP and review the specifics of its policy.
+Therefore, before you take a CLEP exam, check directly with the college or university you plan to attend to make sure that grants credit for CLEP and review its policy.
 View the credits that Pitt Community College grants for CLEP testing.